PANDA National Helpline (Monday to Saturday) 1300 726 306

 Read More

-Many of the risk factors can affect anyone.
-On the PANDA Helpline, callers often share experiences including fertility issues, losing a baby or pregnancy, a difficult pregnancy, a traumatic birth, feeding or settling difficulties, prior mental health issues or trauma, difficult or absent family relationships, financial stress, isolation or family violence.
+Perinatal anxiety and depression can affect anyone.
+Some experiences can make you more susceptible to mental health challenges.
+On the PANDA Helpline, callers often share experiences including fertility issues, pregnancy or infant loss, a difficult pregnancy, a traumatic birth, feeding or settling difficulties, prior mental health issues or trauma, difficult or absent family relationships, financial stress, isolation or family violence.

 As an LGBTIQA+ expecting or new parent, you may face added risks, such as the challenge of accessing inclusive care from fertility, surrogacy, antenatal or birth services.